HKFoggyU/hkust-thesis-typst/chapters/chapters.typ

 #lorem(40)

-@eqn-EinsteinEM and @eqn-ParPhy are both the energy and mass relation.
+@EinsteinEM and @ParPhy are both the energy and mass relation.

-@eqn-Schrodinger is the Schrödinger equation.
+@Schrodinger is the Schrödinger equation.

 #lorem(100)